 Stale bread soaks up the broth and flavors.
 After you’ve cut your bread into 1-inch cubes, you can dry your bread two ways:

-1. Place your bread cubes in a large bowl and them them sit on the counter covered for 1-2 days to dry out.
+1. Place your cubes of bread in a large bowl and them them sit on the counter covered for 1-2 days to dry out.
 Stir the bread cubes every once in a while.

 CAN I USE DRIED HERBS INSTEAD OF FRESH HERBS?